You Are Watching Alice & Michael's

 Partners run the final round interviews and partner make the decision on extending an offer.
 TCO is the only case interview program in the world run by former partners.
 You can watch them training real applicants to join the most elite firms.

-Between Season 1, 2 & 3 there are over 400 hours of case training material, over 300 cases and their video solutions and, of course, all of it is done by former senior partners of McKinsey, BCG et al.
+Between Season 1, 2 & 3 there are over 400 hours of case training material, over 300 cases and their video solutions and, of course, all of it is done by former senior partners of McKinsey, BCG et al. Seasons 4 and 5 have been recorded and will be released.
+Season 6 is in production.

 Once you make payment, you will receive immediate access and taken to your online account center to manage your subscription, credit card details and address.
 You will, of course, have immediate access to all the online material.